 Use particular caution if the user you are matched with (or who starts a conversation and game with you) has model quality photographs, gives you immediate praise, treats the app like a dating site, or says they usually live locally but are working overseas.
-Each of those actions follow the blueprint for being scammed and innocent users fall for it all the time.
+Each of those actions follows the blueprint for being romance scammed and innocent users fall for it all the time.
 If someone is interested in a love match, don’t be caught off-guard.

 First, verify their identity through Social Catfish or if you suspect they are a scammer, block them and alert the app.
 If a user directs you to message them elsewhere, such as through social media platforms or Google Hangouts, beware.
 This may be a way to get to know more about you or because they may soon be caught and kicked off Words with Friends.